With backers like Tiger Global, LatAm crypto exchange Bitso raises $250M at a $2.2B valuation – TechCrunch

 Tiger Global and Coatue co-led the round, which also included participation from Paradigm, BOND & Valor Capital Group and existing backers QED, Pantera Capital and Kaszek.

 The news caught our attention for several reasons.
-For one, it comes just four months after the Brazilian startup raised $62 million in a Series B round.
+For one, it comes just four months after the startup raised $62 million in a Series B round.
 Secondly, the company believes the funding makes it the most valuable crypto platform in Latin America.
 And lastly, it also makes the company one of the most highly valued fintechs in the region.

 Last year was a good one for Bitso, which says it processed more than $1.2 billion in international payments — including remittances and payments between companies — during 2020 alone.
 Bitso says it also has surpassed 2 million users.
 These two milestones, the company argues, is evidence of the growing use of crypto as an everyday financial tool in the region.